haffuz01/Chedule/README.md

 # Chedule
+A Process scheduling algorithm simulator written in c.
 ## What it is
 Chedule (C-schedule) is a Process scheduling algorithm simulator written in c.
 This is a sample project made for educational purposes.
 It could be useful for learning and understanding the following process scheduling algorithms.
 1. First come first serve